Product Development

 Solid Modeling is Not Enough

 Modern solid modeling programs have greatly increased the ease with which complex designs can be created.
-However, if your products need to look good solid modeling by itself will not give you the best looking product possible.
+However, if your products need to look good solid modeling by itself will not give you the best looking product.
 The proven technique for making good looking products is to create an appearance surface quilt in a high end surface modeler, use the surface analysis tools in the surface modeler to optimize the surface, create a solid from the appearance surface, and then use solid modeling techniques to finish the parts with ribs, draft, rounds, etc. If you want to create better looking products Product Design has the in house experience applying surface modeling techniques to the design of good looking plastic parts to create products that look better and sell better.

 Product Design, Inc.